 London, England is fast becoming a veg-friendly place, although a vegetarian diet may be difficult to subscribe to in some of the smaller cities and towns.
 London now boasts tons of all-vegetarian (and some vegan) restaurants, many with modern twists on English cuisine.
 Tons of “fusion” restaurants, which mix Indian, Chinese, Thai, Italian, French, and a multitude of other foreign cuisines together in new and interesting ways, can be found scattered throughout London, and most of these restaurants’ menus revolve around unique vegetable dishes.
 Vegan, vegetarian, and raw food restaurants are becoming social hotspots in London too, with live music, film nights, poetry readings, and a variety of other fun community events gradually being hosted in these locations.
 Vegetarian students who study abroad in London will surely find a few restaurants where they can become a regular.

 Jordan is an exceptional place to study abroad if looking for all-vegetarian restaurants.
 Even mainstream restaurants serve vegetarian options, since popular meals center around hummus and flatbreads and the vegetarian soups prepared in Jordan appeal even to meat-eaters.
+We're getting hungry just thinking about all of those late night study breaks!!

 South Korea is another excellent study abroad option when considering a vegan or vegetarian diet.
 Rumors of strange meats being served to customers aside, South Korean kimchi is a delectable dish suitable for any vegetarian, and dishes are often served with plates of vegetables, that can be ordered as solo meals with a bit of convincing.